Did Yeshua Cancel Torah Food Laws?

 Most modern Bible versions (ASV, CEB, CEV, CJB, ERV, ESV, GNB, GNC, HCSB, LEB, MRINT, MSG, NAB, NASB, NCV, NEB, NET, NIRV, NIV, NLT, NLV, NRSV, RSV, TLB) translate the last clause to say, "Thus He declared all foods clean" or words to that effect, some putting the statement in parentheses.
 The TLB offers the gross distortion of saying "he showed that every kind of food is kosher."
 David Stern no doubt speaks for all these versions when he justifies the use of the phrase in the Complete Jewish Bible by saying: "I have added these words for the sake of clarifying the one meaning I believe this passage can have, namely, that it is Mark’s halakhic summary of Yeshua’s remarks."
 Stern, like the other Bible translators, is forced to this conclusion because the hygiene interpretation seems the only viable alternative.

-Nevertheless, the inescapable fact, as Stern admits, is that there is no "thus he declared" in the Greek text and therefore pure invention and therefore the inclusion of the clause in the CJB is inexplicable.
+Nevertheless, the inescapable fact, as Stern admits, is that there is no "thus he declared" in the Greek text and therefore pure invention.
+The inclusion of the clause in the CJB is inexplicable.
 There is also no support from the context that Yeshua in fact declared all animal meat eaten at a meal, regardless of its source, as "clean."
 Moreover, the nominative masculine form of the Greek participle "katharizōn" ("cleansing") agrees grammatically with "legei" ("he replied," literally, "he says") in verse 18.
 Stern believes that the grammatical agreement between the two verbs indicates that the participial clause should be treated as Mark's comment and not Yeshua's own words.
 However, there is no manuscript evidence of any interruption in thought and if Mark had intended to add an editorial comment he could have easily said, "thus he declared..."
 There is really no need to insert words that Mark did not say or intend.

 There is a third approach to interpreting the verse.
 The Greek of verse 19 may be lit. translated, "because it enters not of him into the heart but into the belly and into the drain goes out purging all the foods?"
 (Marshall) The literal translation implies that Yeshua was stating the obvious in terms of the function of the body to remove waste.
 So, what's being purged is not the food, but the body.
 In other words Yeshua is saying, "if you think external unwashed hands makes clean food unclean what do think the body's internal waste disposal system does to it."
 He illustrates absurdity by being absurd.
 "Why, considering what the body does to food, we can't eat at all!"